Frostpunk: Plot

 In the game, the eruptions of Krakatoa resulted in a volcanic winter, leading to the collapse of civilizations worldwide.

 The game is set in an alternate 1886 when the eruptions of Krakatoa and other unknown events trigger a worldwide volcanic winter.
 This in turn led to widespread crop failure and the death of millions.
 In response to this, several installations called "generators" were built by the British Empire and the United States in the coal-rich North, designed to be city centres in the event that dropping temperatures force mass migration from the South.
 In all scenarios, the player is the leader of a city or outpost, usually around a generator, and must manage resources to ensure the city's survival.

 The game launched with three scenarios, each with different backgrounds and storylines.
 The main story, "A New Home", involves refugees from London settling in their own city, which becomes known as "New London"; the settlers must face a "Great Storm", while also contending with the fall of the nearby city of Winterhome.
 "The Arks" is centred around a largely automated city run by scientists from Oxford and Cambridge, seeking to preserve plant samples taken prior to the global cooling.
 "The Refugees" involves a group that has taken over a generator intended for wealthy nobles' use and the ensuing social struggle.

 Three additional scenarios were added as downloadable content, one free to all players and two as part of the Season Pass.
 "The Fall of Winterhome", the free scenario, is a prequel set immediately before "A New Home", with the residents of Winterhome forced to evacuate their city due to a failing generator.
-"The Last Autumn" is also a prequel, set in a fictional landmass (evidence suggests the location to be Svalbard) just before the global winter begins, involving the construction of a generator for the evacuation of Liverpool.
+"The Last Autumn" is also a prequel, set in a fictional landmass just before the global winter begins, involving the construction of a generator for the evacuation of Liverpool.
 "On the Edge" is a sequel to "A New Home", centred around an outpost established by New London after the "Great Storm".

 Endless Mode was also introduced in a later patch.
 This mode eschews narrative elements to focus on surviving for as long as possible while weathering intermediate storms.
 The DLCs from the Season Pass added additional settings for Endless Mode, such as "The Builders", which involves building a generator (based on "The Last Autumn") during winter conditions.